 And from the black car came my brothers, by now twenty-one years old, like Kiba and Dante.
 With a flash of remorse and guilt, I realized I could no longer tell them apart.
-One was more muscular than the other and had shorter hair, but whether it was Kato or Hiro I wasn't sure.
-The other looked the same as they'd both appeared when they were eighteen, though more angular in the face and sharper in the eyes, but the resemblance was still there all the same.
-"What are they doing here?"
-I asked, my voice trembling slightly.
-"How did they—What are they—"
+One was more muscular than the other and had shorter hair, but whether it was Kato or Hiro, I wasn't sure.
+The other looked the same as they'd both appeared when they were eighteen, though more angular in the face and sharper in the eyes.

 "Kiba, Tsume, and Hige don't look surprised to see them."
 Snow growled lowly, a hint of betrayal present in her voice.
-I wondered if maybe she was just as afraid of facing our past as I was, but she'd just never said anything.
-"If this is some kind of birthday surprise—"
+I wondered if maybe she was just as afraid of facing our past as I was but had just never said anything.
+"If this is some kind of birthday surprise – "

 "So do you."
 Kiba replied, glancing over at my sister who was giving him a level stare.
 "I see you're going to be parents soon."

 "That we are."
 Dante replied, wrapping his arm around my sister's shoulders.
-To my utter shock, she not only allowed it, but leaned further into his embrace in return.
+To my utter shock, she not only allowed it but also leaned further into his embrace in return.
 "You should've seen the look on Mother's face when we told her."

 "I can only imagine."